How Much to Charge for House Cleaning?

 How Do You Price House Cleaning Jobs?

 You can price house cleaning jobs by the hour.
 The national average hourly rate is $25 to $90 per cleaner.
 Check your competitions’ prices and base your number off theirs.
+It’s a good idea to calculate the price per square foot in order to get the most accurate cleaning prices.

 An easy solution is to use this free house cleaning cost calculator that finds average prices based on factors like frequency, cleaning type and pets.
+Animals can cause damage and extra work for cleaners, so they’ll need to be included up-front in order to calculate the most accurate pricing list.

 How Much Should I Charge for Cleaning per Square Foot?